Captain Marvel review: A soaring tale of self-discovery with a '90s riff

 Larson is Carol Danvers, a member of the alien Kree race's elite military unit Starforce.
 Her mentor Yon-Rogg, played by Jude Law, tries to teach her that the most dangerous things a warrior can encounter are emotions.
 Danvers doesn't always listen.
 She's struggling to control her powers, but also trying to figure out why she can't remember her past.

 After a mission gone wrong, Danvers finds herself on Earth in 1995 -- a planet the Kree refer to as C-53 and a "shithole."
-Here she'll make the acquaintance of Nick Fury -- an agent of S.H.I.E.L.D. with two eyes and a full mane of hair.
+Here she'll make the acquaintance of Nick Fury (Samuel L. Jackson) -- an agent of S.H.I.E.L.D. with two eyes and a full mane of hair.

 Carol and Fury become a sort of odd couple with little in common besides mutual respect.
 They share some of the funnier, sharper banter in the movie and he reminds her that emotions don't just make humans human, they're often advantageous.